 1. My name is John Kelly and after being wrongfully convicted by collusion and conspiracy involving the Calgary Corrupt Police Service, the RCMP and others, I was sentenced on the 29th Day of November 2013.
 I was then taken to the Calgary Remand Center and although being 57 years old and a first time offender they placed me on unit 1 the gang unit.
 Prior to entering the unit the guards at the Calgary Remand Center informed the inmates of Unit 1 that I was a child molester and a pedophile, knowing full well the serious repercussions that the guards hoped would be coming my way.

-(a) To be clear, I was convicted of one count of criminal harassment of a police officer for which I received 2 years, and 2 counts of obstructing a peace officer in a cold case homicide for which I received 6 months on each count to run concurrent.
+(a) To be clear, I was wrongfully convicted on one count of criminal harassment of a police officer for which I received 2 years, and 2 counts of obstructing a peace officer in a cold case homicide for which I received 6 months on each count to run concurrent.
 Amounting to a 30 month prison sentence.

 3. Within 24 hours I was informed by a senior member of the prison staff that the entire prison was aware of who I was.
 And that the Calgary Police Service and the RCMP had reached out to prison staff from the top down, and that there was a target on my back.
 And that my stay there would not be an easy or pleasant one.